grodansparadis/vscp-doc-spec/vscp_module_description_file.md

 		<buffersize>8</buffersize>
 </module>
 ```

+#### level
+VSCP level of protocol this module works with.
+Defaults to 1 if not present.

 #### name
 Name is the name of the module.
 A unique describing name is recommended.
 This name will be translated to lower case and is used as the name of the module when referring to it in software.